 While recessions can be notoriously difficult to predict, there has been increased noise from high-profile economists recently that a recession is on its way, or may even have already started.
-Fuelled by speculation around economic uncertainty, trade and tariff wars, three out of four economists predict a recession by 2021.
+Fuelled by speculation around economic uncertainty, trade, and tariff wars, three out of four economists predict a recession by 2021.
 Within the community of procurement professionals, a Suplari survey found that 55% of procurement and finance professionals expect a recession before the end of 2020.

 Procurement teams have the ability to mitigate the worst effects of a recession on their wider organizations.
 With the right strategy, a business can even gain market share and profitability, while recessions are seen by some CPOs as procurement’s “time to shine”.

-Rather than take a head-in-the-sand approach to the possibility of a recession, here are six ways procurement can get ahead of an economic downturn.
+Here are six ways procurement can get ahead of an economic downturn.

-- Have a contingency plan
+1. Have a contingency plan

-- Keep the procurement team lean
+2. Keep the procurement team lean

 Any advice to lay off staff may sound heartless, but regular reviews and cutbacks of the team whenever it becomes larger than required is much better for business (and team morale) than a single massive layoff when a downturn occurs.

-- Renegotiate contracts
+3. Renegotiate contracts

-- Consolidate vendor base
+4. Consolidate vendor base

-- Delay major expenditure
+5. Delay major expenditure

-- Tighten spend scrutiny
+6. Tighten spend scrutiny

 Visit UNA.com to learn more about how a Group Purchasing Organization can help you find cost savings during an economic downturn.